 Outreach events contribute to the program's success in resource enhancement.
 These events raise fishery interest and in turn add to the number of fish license sales.
 Since 2017, JBLM has increased its percentage of license sales compared to total license sales per year.
-In 2017, JBLM sales accounted for 0.28% of total licenses sold to anglers.
-In 2022, JBLM participation increased to 0.35% of total licenses sold of saltwater and combination sales.
-Figure 9 (right) shows total license quantities sold at JBLM since 2017.
-The notable increase is seen each odd year due to fishing opportunity for pink salmon.
+In 2025, the program intends to hold Puget Sound fishing events at JBLM.
+Figure 8 shows total license quantities sold at JBLM since 2017.